paracrawl/cirrus-scripts/README.md

 If you just need specific software, like bicleaner and bitextor, you can do this.
 The setup.sh script will figure out the dependencies.

 ```
 ./setup.sh install bicleaner bitextor
 ```

 If you expect to need everything, just do

 ```
 ./setup.sh install-all
 ```

 To see what's already installed, you can use

 ```
 ./setup.sh status
 ```

 Dependencies per step:
-01: giawarc
+01: warc2text
-02: giashard
+02: giashard, batch_dedupe
 03: preprocess
 04: preprocess; maybe marian-dev, moses2, subword, depends on your translation model
 05: preprocess; maybe jieba, mecab
 06: preprocess docalign bleualign
-07:
+07: bifixer, bicleaner-hardrules
-08:
+08: bicleaner-ai
-09: preprocess bifixer bicleaner
+09: bitextor
 10:
 11:
-12: tmxt
+12: bitextor, tmxt

 # Running the pipeline
 Modify `config.d/10.csd3.sh` to your liking.
 Especially the paths.
+Or just drop in more files with a higher number so they get loaded later.
+Easy way to add modifications that don't get tracked in git ;)

 Then run the individual steps.
-There used to be a `pipeline.sh` file, but that no longer functioned, or was very slow, and thus was removed for now.
+There is a `pipeline.sh` file that tries to schedule the full pipeline for a language pair starting from step 4 by calling the individual step with `-r`.
+It should be able to pick up on jobs that have already finished and jobs that are currently queued/running but it is not the most robust.

 # Running individual steps (examples)
 First time (assuming output from step 2 is already there).
 Will ask you to